home-assistant-tutorials/01.development-environment/README.md

 It is not necessary to mount your projects into the development container, but you may want to do so.
 Without mounting them, you have to start up the container first to access them.
 That's fine as long as it is your default workflow and you push the code regularly into a repository outside of the container.
-You may want to mount the projects to be able to access them with the full tool chain of your desktop.
+In this case you have to configure the SSH settings of the container to connect to the repo.
+Here I describe how to mount directories instead, so that you can access the repo with the tools and setup of the host.

 You may consider to mount the full `config/` directory.
 As you have already observed, it is not empty.
 If you want to mount it you have to take care to copy